dartmouth-cs66/dartmouth-cs66.github.io/schedule/index.md

 Assignments:
 * Short 3: Sprite-based 2D game introducing key events and sprite
+  * Understand 2D perspective
+  * Learn about sprites, collision detection and raycasting
+  * Use your knowledge to build a mini-game
+  * Extend and customize it to make it your own
 * Short 4:  Menu Systems and event-based UI programming
+  * Learn about skybox and menu screens
+  * Experiment with text, buttons, and layouts
+  * Practice event driven programming

 ## Week 3:
 More 2D with physics, rigid bodies, basic game logic patterns.
 How to deal with asynchronous inputs.
 Intro to game mechanics, goals, and design process.